MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

   - ai-seo-date:10/17/2023
 ---

-# Uninstall Sales Copilot add-in for Outlook
+# Uninstall Copilot for Sales add-in for Outlook

-You can uninstall the Sales Copilot add-in for Outlook using the Microsoft 365 admin center or PowerShell.
+You can uninstall the Copilot for Sales add-in for Outlook using the Microsoft 365 admin center or PowerShell.

 ## Uninstall using Microsoft 365 admin center

-If you've installed the Sales Copilot add-in for Outlook from the Microsoft 365 admin center, it is considered as admin-deployed.
-You can remove the Sales Copilot add-in if your sellers no longer need it.
+If you've installed the Copilot for Sales add-in for Outlook from the Microsoft 365 admin center, it is considered as admin-deployed.
+You can remove the Copilot for Sales add-in if your sellers no longer need it.

 1. In the Microsoft 365 admin center, go to **Settings** &gt; **Integrated apps**.

-2. Select **Microsoft Sales Copilot** and then select the **Configuration** tab.
+2. Select **Microsoft Copilot for Sales** and then select the **Configuration** tab.

 3. Select the app to be removed and then select **Remove**.